Cohabitation in the United States: Utah

 The charge of "unlawful cohabitation" was used in the late 19th century to enforce the Edmunds Act, and other federal anti-polygamy laws against the Mormons in the Utah Territory, imprisoning more than 1,300 men.
 However, incidents of cohabitation by non-polygamists were not charged in that territory at that time.
 Some modern scholarship suggested the Edmunds Act might be unconstitutional for being in violation of the Free Exercise Clause, although the Supreme Court had repeatedly ruled that neutral laws that happen to impinge on some religious practices are constitutional.
 On 13 December 2013, US Federal Judge Clark Waddoups ruled in Brown v.
 Buhman that the portions of Utah's anti-polygamy laws which prohibited multiple cohabitation were unconstitutional, but also allowed Utah to maintain its ban on multiple marriage licenses.
 This decision was overturned by the United States Court of Appeals for the Tenth Circuit, thus effectively recriminalizing polygamy as a felony.
 In 2020, Utah voted to downgrade polygamy from a felony to an infraction, but it remains a felony if force, threats or other abuses are involved.

-Virginia

-The Supreme Court of Virginia similarly found the commonwealth's (unenforced) law making fornication (sex between unmarried persons) illegal to be unconstitutional in Martin v.
-Ziherl.